Close Banner

 June, July, August

 We’re kicking it off with summer since that’s when most frog families plan their vacations.
 It also hoppens to be the most consistent season in terms of weather expectations.
 Two words: hot and humid.
-The average high temperatures reach the low- to mid-90s Fahrenheit (mid-30s Celsius), and the average low temperatures remain around the mid-70s Fahrenheit (mid-20s Celsius).
-Humidity levels can also get as high as 80 percent, which can make it feel even hotter than it really is.
+The average high temperature is in the low to mid-90s Fahrenheit (mid-30s Celsius).
+The average low temperatures remain around the mid-70s Fahrenheit (mid-20s Celsius).
+Humidity levels can reach 80 percent, making it feel even hotter than it really is.

 Temperatures generally peak in the afternoon, so we recommend hitting the parks early to help beat the heat.
-Remember to drink lots of water to stay hydrated and take frequent breaks, perhaps even a longer break in the afternoon when it’s the hottest part of the day.
+Remember to drink lots of water to stay hydrated and take frequent breaks.
+We recommend taking an even longer break in the afternoon when it’s the hottest part of the day.
 Plan for opportunities to cool off, whether that's in the AC, shade or pool.

 Packing for Disney World Weather Year-RoundPacking for Disney World Weather Year-Round - Rainy Day at EPCOT

 By June, Florida’s wet season is in full swing.
-Despite its nickname as “The Sunshine State,” Florida is also known for its summer afternoon thunderstorms.
-Typically, the storms form in the afternoon and pass through the area quickly, only lasting about an hour or so.
+Despite its nickname as "The Sunshine State," Florida is also known for its summer afternoon thunderstorms.
+Typically, the storms form in the afternoon and pass through the area quickly, lasting only about an hour.
 However, it can be a daily occurrence, so expect to be caught in a brief thunderstorm any day you’re visiting.
-Usually, the rain does help with cooling down the rest of the day once it passes through.
-June is also the beginning of hurricane season, which lasts until November.
-While it’s important to keep the potential of a tropical storm or hurricane in mind, Orlando is landlocked, so the chances of a direct hit with full force are low.
-The theme parks rarely shut down in advance of severe weather.

 What to Pack

 • Light-colored, moisture-wicking fabrics: You’ll want to avoid dark-colored clothing as it absorbs more heat.
-Prepare to sweat (a lot!), so workout gear, such as gym shorts and tank tops, or other clothes with moisture-wicking fabric tend to keep you cooler.
+Prepare to sweat (a lot!).
+Workout gear, such as gym shorts and tank tops, or other clothes made of moisture-wicking fabric, tends to keep you cooler.
 Also, if you go on a water ride, you’ll dry more quickly than if you’re wearing cotton or denim.
 We frogs prefer comfort over style!
-But if you’d prefer not to wear athleisure, then a general rule of thumb would be the thinner or more breathable the material, the better!
+However, if you choose not to wear athleisure, a general rule of thumb is that the thinner and more breathable the material, the better.

 • Comfortable shoes: Whether you bring sneakers or walking sandals, your shoes need to be broken in.
-Otherwise, you risk blisters and sore feet, which is no fun!
+Otherwise, you risk blisters and sore feet.
+That's no fun!
 We like to bring one of each, so we can alternate between the two.
-Bring flip-flops if you’re planning any pool time, or sandals, flats or heels if you’re planning to dine out at a nice restaurant, but we don’t recommend wearing them during long days at the theme parks.
+Bring flip-flops if you’re planning any pool time, or flats or heels if you’re planning to dine out at a nice restaurant.
+However, we don’t recommend wearing them during long days at the theme parks.

 • Swimsuits: Speaking of pool time, don’t froget your swimming gear!
 Whether you plan a water park day or decide to take a break at your resort's pool, swimming is one of the best ways to cool off during the summer.

-• Extra socks: In the event that you get rained on or soaked on a water ride, you’ll want an extra pair of socks so you’re not hopping around with soggy feet.
+• Extra socks: If you get rained on or soaked on a water ride, you’ll want an extra pair so you’re not hopping around with soggy feet.

-• Ponchos: We prefer individual ponchos because they’re easier to carry around than an umbrella.
-All of the theme parks sell ponchos if you need some last-minute, but it comes at a price!
-You can find a pack of ponchos for cheap (for instance, six for $10) on Amazon — both disposable and reusable.
+• Ponchos: We prefer individual ponchos because they’re easier to carry than umbrellas.
+All of the theme parks sell ponchos if you need some last-minute, but they come at a price!
+You can find a pack of ponchos for cheap on Amazon — both disposable and reusable.
 (Tad and Lily feel very strongly that short-sleeved ponchos > long sleeves.)
-Pro tip: The easier it is to put on, the faster you'll be able to be rain guarded when you start to feel those drops fall.
+Pro tip: The easier it is to put on, the faster you'll be able to be rain-guarded when you start to feel those drops fall.

-• Sunscreen, sunglasses, hats: You’ll want to be protected from the sun’s strong rays, so sunscreen is a must-have.
-Sunburns are painful to deal with.
-Hats can keep your face covered, and we prefer to bring cheap sunglasses in case we lose a pair on a ride.
+• Sunscreen, sunglasses and hats: You’ll want to be protected from the sun’s strong rays, so sunscreen is a must-have.
+Sunburns can be painful.
+Hats can keep your face covered.
+We prefer to bring inexpensive sunglasses in case we lose a pair on a ride.

-• A light jacket: If you’re someone who gets cold easily, it certainly won’t be cold outside, but you might want to bring one for indoor activity, as the air conditioning is usually cranked high.
+• A light jacket: If you get cold easily, you might want to bring one for indoor activities.
+The air conditioning indoors is usually cranked high.

 • Cooling fan and/or towel: A cooling fan or towel will certainly come in handy during the hot summer days.
 We'd recommend a hands-free neck fan so you don't have to worry about carrying it around.